Quansight/Quansight-website/apps/labs/posts/integrating-hypothesis-into-sympy.md

 * What is Hypothesis?
 * Experience Integrating into SymPy

-If you wish to follow the examples in the blog post, you will need to install Hypothesis via:
+If you wish to follow the examples in the blog post, you will need to have the latest version of sympy (on master) and you need to install Hypothesis via:

 ```bash
 pip install hypothesis